edibotopic/write-height/README.md

 Some of these limitations may be addressed in future versions.

-## Roadmap
+## To-do

 - [ ] Optimise responsiveness and accessibility
-- [ ] Resize all canvas scenes for mobile
+- [x] Resize all canvas scenes for mobile
 - [ ] Improve the documentation
 - [ ] Some guidelines/best-practices for making heightmaps
 - [ ] More examples (preferably made in a documented way)
 - [ ] Better interactivity/discoverability with drawing tools
+- [ ] Option to hide UI
+- [ ] More mesh interaction (walk/fly, clean-up)
+- [ ] Accessible explanation/animation on home screen
+- [ ] Fix problem with downloads being triggered multiple times
+- [ ] Stop GUI elements being highlighted as text in drawing tools

 ### Known Bugs

 - When downloading mesh user may be prompted to download multiple times
-- GUI over 3D scene does not scale well
+- Drawing tool interface and resizing not well optimised

 ### Known Issues

-- Manually drawn images should have smoothing option for better mesh quality
 - Internal links spawn too many windows (arguably)

 ## Changelog